Trump's efforts to cut National Parks budget faces bipartisan pushback

 (SOUNDBITE OF ARCHIVED RECORDING)

-DOUG BURGUM: Whether they're driving a snowplow in the wintertime, or whether they're working with this interpreter in the summertime or whether they're doing trail work, if they're firefighting.
+DOUG BURGUM: Whether they're driving a snowplow in the wintertime or whether they're working with this interpreter in the summertime, or they're doing trail work, if they're firefighting.
 I want more of that.
 I want less overhead.

 SIEGLER: There was bipartisan backlash, including from the chair of Senate Appropriations, Alaska Republican Lisa Murkowski.